How to Care for Soy Candles

 If your wick is buried, use tweezers, a Q-tip, or even a toothpick to bring the wick up out of the wax.
 You'll want to hold it upright while the wax cools.

-Remember--for either of this situations, be sure to let the wax melt all the way to the edges of the candle when you re-light it.
-This will help smooth out the surface if you needed to dig out your wick and keep it from tunneling.
+Remember--for either of these situations, be sure to let the wax melt all the way to the edges of the candle when you re-light it.
+This will help smooth out the surface if you had to dig out your wick and keep it from tunneling.

 Many times this is caused by wax getting on a cotton wick or a wood wick being too charred.